 The Future of Procurement

 The future of procurement is in the cloud and on the computer.
-The industry is rapidly becoming what we call “e-procurement” because B2B eCommerce is becoming the standard across industries.
-This can mostly be seen as a benefit, streamlining the process and cutting out some cost.
-Of course, having automated contract review software in the supply chain pipeline will complement a more networked procurement approach.
+The procurement process and industry in general is rapidly becoming what we call “e-procurement” because B2B eCommerce is becoming the standard across industries where merely clicking the button on a desktop yields greater results than hours of laborious duties performed by hand.

 As electronic mediums continue to streamline the process of commerce, being able to move fast and make informed decisions may become the deciding factor in how much value a procurement specialist can bring to their company.